ERR@HRI 2.0 Challenge: Multimodal Detection of Errors and Failures in Human-Robot Conversations: Related Work

 \subsection{Robot Error Detection Using Social Signals}

 Social signals are multimodal behavioral cues (both verbal and non-verbal) that can convey information about one's emotions, intentions, attitudes, and social dynamics within interactions \cite{vinciarelli2008social, cao2022understanding, candon2023nonverbal, sauppe2014social, stiber2024uh}.
-In human-robot interaction (HRI), users' natural responses (social signals) during the interaction can impart information about their own internal state (\eg user uncertainty) and their mental model of the robot to the robot \cite{vinciarelli2011bridging, tabrez2020survey, stiber2022modeling, scherf2024you, huang2013repertoire}.
-As such, social signals exhibited by users have been used to aid collaboration in HRI by conveying user preferences (\eg~\cite{candon2023nonverbal}), user's need for help (\eg{\cite{wilson2022help}}), and engagement breakdown (\eg{\cite{ben2019early}}).
+In human-robot interaction (HRI), users' natural responses (social signals) during the interaction can impart information about their own internal state (\eg user uncertainty) and their mental model of the robot \cite{vinciarelli2011bridging, tabrez2020survey, stiber2022modeling, scherf2024you, huang2013repertoire}.
+As such, social signals exhibited by users have been used to aid collaboration in HRI by conveying user preferences (\eg~\cite{candon2023nonverbal}), user's need for help (\eg{\cite{wilson2022help}}), and engagement breakdowns (\eg{\cite{ben2019early}}).

 Social signals have also been used to facilitate automatic error detection in HRI.
 Robot errors naturally elicit responses from users~\cite{mirnig2015impact}.
-Capitalizing on those elicitations expressed as multimodal streams, recent works have shown the possibility using them for detecting robot errors~\cite{stiber2022modeling, stiber2023using, stiber2025robot, bremers2023using, spitale2023longitudinal, kontogiorgos2021systematic, giuliani2015systematic, spitale2024err}.
+Capitalizing on those elicitations expressed as multimodal streams, recent works have shown the possibility of using them for detecting robot errors~\cite{stiber2022modeling, stiber2023using, stiber2025robot, bremers2023using, spitale2023longitudinal, kontogiorgos2021systematic, giuliani2015systematic, spitale2024err}.
 The 2024 ERR@HRI challenge~\cite{spitale2024err} at the 2024 ACM International Conference on Multimodal Interaction focused on using a multimodal dataset collected in a real-world setting where a robotic coach delivered well-being coaching practices to each individual separately over four weeks.
-In an effort to further explore the potential of this and to benchmark multimodal robot failure detection in HRI, the ERR@HRI 2.0 challenge focuses on the multimodal detection of robot errors and failures in dyadic human-robot conversations across two unique embodiments and five task settings.
+In an effort to further explore the potential of this and to benchmark multimodal robot failure detection in HRI, the ERR@HRI 2.0 challenge focuses on the multimodal detection of robot errors and failures in dyadic human-robot conversations across two unique embodiments and five tasks.